Witsand

 Scottish settler Joseph Barry recognised the potential for sea transport between Cape Town and the Overberg, so he developed a harbour at Port Beaufort.
 Goods could be transported upriver to Malgas.
 To navigate the challenging river mouth, Barry commissioned the steamship Kadie, which operated successfully for six years before sinking in 1865.
 The advent of the railway system led to the collapse of Barry’s enterprise.

-The area has great fishing opportunities, and it is considered the South African coast Whale nursery.
+.
 In the 17th century, Captain Benjamin Moodie established the Port Beaufort Trading Company, which opened the bay up to trade.
 Early in the 20th Century, settlers built accommodations at the Breede River mouth.
 The village was established on the farm Westfield.

 Building in Witsand